felipenlunkes/osdev/README.md

 * RISC-V;
 * VAX.

-The system's slogan is "Of course it runs NetBSD", highlighting the series of ports made for the most varied architectures.
+The system's motto is "Of course it runs NetBSD", highlighting the series of ports made for the most varied architectures.

 #### Source code